 The Catholic Diocese of Guadalajara, Jalisco, Mexico includes parishes in the following states of Jalisco, Zacatecas, Aguascalientes, Nayarit, and Colima, covering most cities.
 It also includes some cities in the current states of San Luis Potosi, Coahuila, Guanajuato, and Nuevo Leon.

 Guadalajara Dispensas has taken the task to create a searchable index of these records since the original records have no index and were bound in no chronological, numerical, or alphabetical order.
-Thus this index will reduce the amount of hours a researcher has to spend to find a document.
+Thus this index will reduce the number of hours a researcher has to spend to find a document.

 As you can see the Guadalajara Dispensas Blog is a great resource for anyone with Mexican Ancestry in search of their ancestors in Mexico.